Fagatogo, American Samoa: History

 American interest in Tutuila Island began with the American Samoan Treaty of 1878 which provided the United States with a non-exclusive right to establish a naval station on the Pago Pago Bay.
 The United States recognized the need to create a naval coaling station on the shipping route between Hawai'i and New Zealand, and shortly after the treaty proceeded to rent land in Pago Pago at $10 a month.
 In 1889, Rear Admiral L.A.
 Kimberly USN visited Tutuila and selected a site for a future U.S. naval station.
 Roughly 17 acre of land were purchased for a total price of $3,241.79.
 The construction of the wooden-floored steel dock, storehouse and manager's dwelling did not commerce for another ten years.
 A water reservoir in the hills behind the station was also constructed, and the expansion of the site begun by filling in Pago Pago Bay to the edge of the fringing reef.
 The Naval Station was made up of 8 acre on the shorefront as of 1907.
-The official U.S. Naval Station occupation began by the signing of the Deed of Cession by the High Chiefs on Tutuila- and Aunu'u Islands and the raising of the United States Flag on April 17 in 1900.
+The official U.S. Naval Station occupation began by the signing of the Deed of Cession by the High Chiefs on Tutuila- and Aunu'u Islands and the raising of the United States Flag on April 17, 1900.
 By the end of the navy administration period in 1951, the Naval Station occupied 216 acre and was made up of 105 structures.
 As of 2001, only twelve of the structures remained.
 Most remaining naval structures were entered onto the U.S. National Register of Historic Places in 1988 as a part of the U.S. Naval Station Tutuila Historic District.

 The naval commandant, ship's crew, and officers all originally lived on board the station ship.
 A concrete building was built near the station dock in 1902 serving as the first customs house.
 This structure was replaced by the present-day larger customhouse in 1920, which is located along the waterfront to the southwest of the station dock, known as Navy Building No. 67.
 This Customhouse, which measures 150 ft by 80 ft, is located on the waterfront.
 As with other Naval Station buildings of this period, it was made of locally manufactured concrete blocks molded to imitate rough-cut stone.
 Until the introduction of the commercial air transportation in 1959, the Customhouse operated as the point-of-entry for all visitors to American Samoa.
 This was also the site of the territory's only execution, which took place in 1939 when a condemned murderer was hanged here.